Other Exercises

 I busted a chair right across his teeth,

-And we crashed the wall and into the street,
+And we crashed through the and the street,

-Kickin' and a gougin' in the the mud and the blood and the beer.
+Kickin' and a gougin' in the the mud and the and the beer.

 I tell you I've fought tougher men,